Magician

 Can the 2004 Nimitz UFO incidence be an elaborate illusion or "magic trick" perpetuated by parts of the government to secure funding?
 How would you create such an illusion?

-Asked by Buzzman over 5 years ago
+Asked by Buzzman almost 6 years ago

 What are some good ways to switch a card in a sandwich for a card on top of the deck?